theJugglingCompany.com

 This is the difference between practicing a pattern in ideal conditions and practicing a pattern in real conditions.
 Real conditions include ground that is not flat, light that shifts, distractions that arrive without warning.
 A skill practiced only under ideal conditions is not fully practiced.

-Understanding this changes how to read beginner sessions that feel like more dropping than juggling.
+Understanding that practice is mostly this - setting up, trying, recovering from the drop, setting up again - changes how you think about beginner sessions that feel like more dropping than juggling.
 They are not failed sessions.
 They are exactly what practice looks like at the beginning.

 The visual contrast as a useful instruction